structurizr/structurizr.github.io/index.md

 - [Structurizr DSL - Example](/dsl/example)
 - [Structurizr DSL - Tutorial](/dsl/tutorial)

 > Structurizr is not a traditional "drag and drop" tool and does not provide a way to make architecture diagrams via a UI.
+See [UI-driven vs "as code"](https://www.patreon.com/posts/151073821) for the rationale behind this.

 ## Summary